- Presentation Skills

 OK, you've committed to helping your friend grow into an ace presenter.
 She's sending you a link to a short video.
 Your job is to watch it and give her honest feedback on her presentation.
 She's supplying you an overview of those Who, What, Where questions.
 You're off to a great start.

 But hey, this is your friend.
 You've known her a while.
 It doesn't matter if it's from school or work or even family.
-How can you possibly be objective when you watch her deliver a poetry reading or an exempt speech or a sales pitch?
+How can you possibly be objective when you watch her deliver a poetry reading or an extemp speech or a sales pitch?

 Blink.
 In other words--record your first impressions and use those in preparing your review of your friends video presentation.